Ancient Vessels

 256-bit encryption

-$100,000 protection
+$500,000 protection

 Yamato's sides could survive 3,000-pound armor piercing projectiles like those from the U.S. Iowa's guns.
-At 23,000 tons, Yamato's steel armor weighed more than 30 percent of her total weight.
+At 23,000 tons, her steel armor weighed more than 30 percent of her total weight.
 Armor plates of unprecedented 25 inches (63cm) thick shielded the turrets of her main guns.

 Yamato's secondary guns were also impressive.
 Her six inch guns - that is, guns firing shells six inches in diameter, had a range of 17 miles (27 kilometers).
 And her 24 five inch guns, mounted in 12 turrets, could destroy targets nine miles away.

+Yamato put up a tremendous battle but she was not a match against nearly four hundred attack planes all alone.
+The battle was hopeless but she fought valiantly.
 Yamato took 12 bomb and seven torpedo hits within two hours of battle.
-The Yamato 's 1,000 watertight compartments couldn't save her.
-An astounding series of explosions onboard Yamato produced the mushroom cloud.
-Experts believe that a fire raging in the battleship's aft secondary magazine caused tons of ammunition to ignite simultaneously, producing the blasts that tore the ship in half and sank her.
-These blasts were the largest ever to occur at sea.
+Her 1,000 watertight compartments couldn't save her.
+She has suffered more than 11 torpedo hits and six bomb hits.
+At 1423, one of the two bow magazines detonated in a tremendous explosion.
+A fire raging in the battleship's aft secondary magazine caused tons of ammunition to ignite simultaneously, producing the blasts that tore the ship in half.
+These blasts were the largest ever to occur at sea—over 3 miles high—was seen 180 miles away on Kyushu.

 The sinking of Yamato ended the era of battleships.
 Aircraft carriers became king of the seas afterwards.